 ‘Tis the season to get updated on the CDC’s guidelines so you can stay safe.
 And keep your family and friends safe too.

-With coronavirus cases and deaths continuing to spike in the US, we’re breaking down the different types of COVID-19 tests available — and which one may be right for you.
+With the Delta and Omicron variants spreading around the US, we’re breaking down the different types of COVID-19 tests available — and which one may be right for you.